ONS-Innovation/keh-digital-landscape/mkdocs/docs/pages/copilot/index.md

 Adjust the inactivity threshold, measured by number of days, to see active/inactive breakdowns for users with Copilot licenses based on their recent activity.

+### Downloading Seat Data To S3

+Click either the "Export Enagaged Users" or "Export Inactive Users" to upload the current respective table to S3, whereby adjusting the inactivity threshold adjusts who is on either file upload.

 ### Authentication

 Users must authenticate with GitHub to view and select their teams.
 The dashboard displays a GitHub login button if the user is not authenticated or their session has expired.